CSE 490R Course Review

 Dubins Path

-Since we are considering 2-D car dynamics, we need to connect two points with feasible path instead of straight lines.
-Mathematically, we need to solve the BVP:
+Since we are considering 2D car dynamics, we need to connect two points with a feasible path instead of straight lines.
+Mathematically, this requires solving the boundary value problem:

 $$ \dot{q}(t) = f(q(t), u(t)) \\ q(0) = q_1,\quad q(t) = q_2 $$